 Visit an E-waste Recycling Center

-The first and most popular solution for recycling your old devices is to seek help from the experts.
+The first and most popular solution for recycling your old devices is to seek help from experts.
 You can find any local recycling centre in Australia to know the process and other details.

 If you are unwilling to visit, search for an online recycling store in Australia that provides recycling facilities.
 This way, you can get the junk off your hands without facing the guilt of harming the environment.